iumiCash/iumiCash.github.io/docs/orders/get.md

-# Capture order
+# Get order

-If the vendor missed capture from iumiCash for some reason, then he can independently ask iumiCash about the status of the order.
+If the vendor missed response from iumiCash for some reason, then he can independently ask iumiCash about the status of the order.

-iumiCash understands that it was a certain vendor who asked and marks this order as `notified` and stops trying to reach [`callback_url`](callback.md).

-## Capture order API
+## Get order API

-Capture an order
+Get an order

-`POST /api/v1/orders/<order_id>/capture/`
+`POST /api/v1/orders/<order_id>/`

 ### Path parameters